This post is also available in: Español

 The first versions of the song “Songoro Cosongo“, and the one made popular by Hector Lavoe, evolved from a literary revolution as we saw in Part 1.

 First Versions of “Songoro Cosongo”

 One of Guillen’s fans was Eliseo Grenet.
 Grenet was a white Cuban pianist, composer, and bandleader, who in 1927 had written “Ay Mama Inés” as part of a “zaruela” (a type of Spanish musical-comedy that alternates between spoken and sung scenes) for which he wrote the music with the legendary Ernesto Lecuona.
-Subsequently, the song became a huge hit, and took Grenet in the path of composing Afro-Cuban themed songs.
+Subsequently, the song became a huge hit and took Grenet on the path of composing Afro-Cuban-themed songs.

 Eliseo Grenet made into songs several of the poems in Guillen’s poem book “Motivos del Son”.
 Perhaps the most popular was the one using the verses of “Si Tu Supiera”.
 However, Grenet re-named the song “Songoro Cosongo”.

 In 1932, a year after Guillen published the book “Songoro Cosogno”, Grenet released the song with the same name.
 That same year he also released another song titled “Lamento Cubano”.
 The lyrics of this later song got him chased out of Cuba by dictator Gerardo Machado’s men.
 The lyrics asked why Cuba, so beautiful, was suffering so much.

 Here’s the first version of “Songoro Cosongo” by Eliseo Grenet.

 A few years later, the famous Septeto Nacional de Ignacio Pineiro also recorded the song.
 The lyrics in this version evolved slightly, and one of the “soneos” was used by Hector Lavoe in his version of the song.
 Grenet’s version did not have the call-and-response of the chorus and “soneo” that the “son” genre developed.